 - The shopping and delivery experience: Which company offers more opportunity?

 Who pays drivers the most, Shipt or Instacart?

 Earnings for both Shipt and Instacart are relatively high.
-Rideshare earnings, as cited in an April 2021 Gridwise post, the average earnings are about $16 per hour and $10 per trip.
+When comparing Uber vs Lift rideshare earnings, the average earnings are about $16 per hour and $10 per trip.
 Using the same Gridwise metrics for Shipt and Instacart shopper/drivers (shown below), you’ll see that shopping and driving for these two companies either meets or beats average rideshare earnings.